-4. Variant editions of a title will normally be added only if they contain substantial changes or if an existing edition circulates highly.
+3. Variant editions of a title will normally be added only if they contain substantial changes or if an existing edition circulates highly.

-6. The library will not order items until they have been released by a publisher.
+5. The library cannot order books until they have been released by a publisher.

 The Library maintains an ongoing weeding project.
-Faculty members may be asked to review items that meet the criteria for withdrawal.
 While no exact formula is used in deciding to withdraw an item, the decision is based on the following questions.

-1. Does the content of the book support current academic programs?
+1. Does the content of the item support the current curriculum?

 2. Is the information current?

-3. Has the book circulated in the past 10 years?
+3. Has the item circulated in the past 10 years?